Think-Making Labs

 Prophecy Camp

-The camp offers three branches of artistic study for young artists ages 13-18; Movement & Embodiment Practices, Visual & Media Art, and Technology & Music: A Community Praxis.
+A program curated to develop both creative and independent living skills, Prophecy Arts Camp provides young artists with hands-on experience creating self-reflective art collaboratively.
+The camp focuses on teaching history, and uplifts the development of critical thinkers.
+With creative entrepreneurship as a value, the camp offers three branches of artistic study for young artists ages 13-18; Movement & Embodiment Practices, Visual & Media Art, and Technology & Music: A Community Praxis.
 Each branch of study includes technique/skill development, composition/creation labs, and an ensemble led by an artistic director.

 To support a healthy career in the arts, the young artists also dive headfirst into important social-culture-based topics, including taxes, branding, and community-driven success.